dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/chess.md

 `players`: is a list of player usernames for which you want to fetch online status.

 The `players_online_status` function to check the online status of multiple chess players.
-It retrieves their username, status, last login date, and check time using the Chess.com API, without altering any existing data.
+It retrieves their username, status, last login date, and check time using the Chess.com API.

 ## Customization
 ### Create your own pipeline

 If you wish to create your own pipelines, you can leverage source and resource methods from this verified source.

-To create your data pipeline using incremental loading for players as mentioned below and load data, follow these steps:
+To create your data loading pipeline for players and load data, follow these steps:

 1. Configure the pipeline by specifying the pipeline name, destination, and dataset as follows: